mitrefccace/iam/README.md

     * The filenames are: `cert.pem` and `key.pem`
     * Acquired from a trusted certificate authority
     * Specify a three-level fully-qualified domain name (FQDN) for the OpenAM server, for example: `test.examples.com`
-    * FQDN does *not* use underscore (_), for example, this is invalid: `my_host.domain.com`
+    * FQDN does *not* use underscores (_), for example, this FQDN is invalid: `my_host.domain.com`

-1. Root privileges are available to install the software
+1. Root privileges are available to install the software.
-1. Running the `hostname` command returns the FQDN that aligns with the `cert.pem` and `key.pem`
+1. Running the `hostname` command returns the FQDN that aligns with the `cert.pem` and `key.pem`.
 1. Update `/etc/hosts` with the private IP, alias, and FQDN for the OpenAM and ACE Direct servers.
 1. _If the OpenAM server is running behind a network proxy_, create an entry for the `http_proxy` for wget.
-Depending on your operating system, it may be in `~/.wgetrc` or `/etc/wgetrc`
+Depending on your operating system, it may be in `~/.wgetrc` or `/etc/wgetrc`.

 ## Getting Started